 Responding to Autism - 101 N Union Street Suite #203 in Kennewick - (509) 396-9230

 Responding to Autism is dedicated to providing the best practices for treatment of families, children, and adults with Autism Spectrum Disorder.
 With over 15 years of experience in the field, specializing in autism interventions and parent and professional training, we bring an understanding of the many obstacles encountered, support needed, and joy that can come from teaching or having a child with special needs.

 Volunteer Opportunity: We have a variety of programs and events that we welcome volunteers!
 If you are interested in being added to our volunteer list, please download our volunteer application and fax or mail it in to us!
 For assisting autistic children - contact Christine Lindgren at (509) 396-9230.

 Retired Senior Volunteer Program - 2139 Van Giesen St. in Richland - (509) 946-4645

 The Retired Senior Volunteer Program (RSVP), coordinated by the Catholic Family Child Services in the Tri-Cities, provides opportunities for people 55 and over to make a difference in their community through volunteer service.
-RSVP is a part of Senior Corps, a program administered by the Corporation for National and Community Service.
+RSVP works in conjunction with the AmeriCorps Senior RSVP program.

 Volunteer Opportunity: Seniors volunteer for a number of services including Meals on Wheels, Tri-Cities Food Bank, Fine Arts Reading Radio, and Project Literacy.
 A project of Benton Franklin RSVP is S.H.A.K.E.
 (Seniors Helping All Kids' Education).
 Each year S.H.A.K.E. helps by providing 1000s of school supplies to students in need which are distributed to 79 public schools throughout Benton and Franklin Counties.